JohnFerrancol/calculator/README.md

 - [x] Adding functions to do basic math operators (add, subtract, multiply and divide)
 - [x] Performing calculator operations with just two numbers
-- [ ] Create an HTML calculator with buttons and display the current equation
+- [x] Create an HTML calculator with buttons and display the current equation
-- [ ] Making the calculator work when pressing =
+- [ ] Making the calculator work and displaying the
-- [ ] Adding a ., backspace buttons
+- [ ] Creating logic for decimals, backspace, clear, change sign buttons
 - [ ] Adding keyboard support